|Nutrition Facts (per serving)|

 |Total Sugars 6g|

 |Vitamin C 2mg||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're cooking for a special occasion, try this recipe for pork shoulder roast to wow your dinner guests.
 Pork shoulder roast is inexpensive, but when prepared the right way it's so delicious that it proves you don't have to drop a lot of cash on pricier cuts of meat to make an impression.

 With this recipe, the roast is marinated in a dry spice rub and then slow-roasted in the oven to tender perfection.
-Because pork roast is not an easy cut of meat to slice into even portions, try carving it from the bones and serve it rustic-style (in large chunks).
+Because pork roast is not easy to slice into even portions, try carving it from the bones and serve it rustic-style, in large chunks.